 That desperate look leapt back into her gaze.
 “Not yet.”

-Bones resumed their fight, now showing her with crisp, ruthless efficiency that he outclassed her in every way.
-When she fell to the ground and couldn’t get back up, he knelt next to her.
+Bones resumed their fight, now showing her with crisp, ruthless efficiency that she was outmatched in every way against him.
+When she fell to the ground and didn’t get back up, he knelt next to her.

 One swollen eye slit open to glare at him.
 Her lips moved, but no sound came out.
-Still, Bones could make out what she mouthed at him: Fuck you.
+Still, Bones could make out what she mouthed at him.

 Then she passed out.